Attendance

 Punctuality

+Being on time is also vital to your child's education.
+Arriving late is disruptive for your child, their teacher and other children in the class.
+The morning register is taken at 8.35am; children are marked as late if they arrive in class after the register has been taken.
 Registers close at 8:45am after this time children will then be marked as late (L code).
-U codes (unauthorised late) are used for children arriving after 9:15am.
+U codes (unauthorised late) are used for children arriving after 9am.

-If your child comes through the front office after this time, you must sign them in and your child will have a late mark.
+If your child comes through the front office after this time, you must sign them in, and your child will have a late mark.

 The school day finishes at 3.05pm.
 Parents should be at school to collect their child/ren at these times.
 Parents who are not here when pupils are dismissed are late.